-Annex E: List of rare and threatened species* in the country
+Annex D: List of rare and threatened species* in the country

 The list of threatened species* known as the Red List was first developed by the International Union for Conservation of Nature (IUCN), and then spread globally.
 In Japan, after the Nature Conservation Society of Japan (NACS-J) and the WWF Japan first published the Plant Red Data Book in 1989, the database is maintained by the administrative agencies.
 The Ministry of Environment publishes the Red Data book on vertebrates, invertebrates, vascular plants as well as other plants, while the Fisheries Agency publishes the book on aquatic organisms.
 Prefectural governments as well as various biological academic societies also develop their own red data books.